zramsay/eris-cli/docs/tutorials/getting-started.md

 ls ~/.eris/chains/toRemoveLater/toremovelater_full_000
 ```

-In that directory you should see a genesis.json and a priv_validator.json.
-The marmots call these a "bundle" as generally they are what is needed to get a chain going (in addition to a config.toml which with the proper seed and moniker filled out).
+In that directory you should see a `genesis.json`, a `priv_validator.json` and a `config.toml`.
+The marmots call these a "bundle" as generally they are what is needed to get a chain going.

 What about those `csv` files?
 There should be three of them.
 Let's take a look: